ZainabZaman/EnglishLanguageTutor/README.md

 Replace YOUR_OPENAI_API_KEY in the code with your unique API key.

 ## Usage
-To utilize the application, execute the main file, `lessons_evaluation.p`y:
+To utilize the application, execute the main file, `lessons_evaluation.py`:
 ```python
 python lessons_evaluation.py
 ```